kristinaune/IT2810-prosjekt-3/README.md

 The application’s backend consists of a MongoDB-database running in a Docker-container on a NTNU-hosted VM, and a NodeJS/Express.js-server, also running on the VM.

 However, the Node.js server is not installed as a service, and may crash.
-If you can’t connect to the API from the frontend, go to “/server” and start the development server by typing npm run dev.
-Then go to client/src/utilities/CONFIG.ts and change API_ADDRESS to “localhost:4000”.
+If you can’t connect to the API from the frontend, go to “/server” and start the development server by typing `npm run dev`.
+Then go to client/src/utilities/CONFIG.ts and change `API_ADDRESS` to `localhost:4000`.

 ### Technologies